nicroto/restr/README.md

 ## Getting Started

-Restr is not yet on npm (it should get a bit more testing before publishing).
+Restr is not yet on npm (it should get some testing before publishing).
 You can install it as a CLI tool by first cloning the repo [https://github.com/nicroto/restr](https://github.com/nicroto/restr) and then install it as a global from its dir.

 ```bash
 $ git clone https://github.com/nicroto/restr